ResearchComputing/Documentation/Interactive-Jobs.md

 [![Running GUI applications through interactive jobs video](https://raw.githubusercontent.com/ResearchComputing/Research-Computing-User-Tutorials/master/Interactive-Jobs/Gui-Applications-Video.jpg)](https://www.youtube.com/watch?v=vSYNKlEKg3Y)

 ## General Interactive Jobs
-To run an interactive job load the slurm module into the enviornment with:
+To run an interactive job load the slurm module in our environment with:

 ```bash
 module load slurm/summit
 ```

 and request an interactive session by utilizing the `sinteractive` command.
 The `sinteractive` command can take any number of flags that could be used with the `sbatch` command when submitted to slurm but the primary flags we will use are the `qos` flag and the `time` flag.
 These flags will specify quality of service and amount of time the job will run for respectively.
-We can run the command like so:
+The command we run is:

 ```bash
 sinteractive --qos=debug --time=00:10:00